Best Steps To Grow Love-Lies-Bleeding In Containers

 There are two ways to get started: by sowing seeds or transplanting nursery plants.

 Plant one seed per soil cell, ideally.
-Because they are so small, it is challenging, but try your best.
+It is challenging because they are so small but try your best.
 The roots of overcrowded sprouts may tangle and negatively impact growth.

 Provide even hydration without over-saturation as you wait for the seeds to sprout, being careful not to flood the soil and let the seeds sink.

 When the seeds have sprouted, place the seedlings in a bright area or under a grow light, and keep the soil evenly moist.